Greater Lebanon: High Commissioners of the Levant

-The High Commissioner of the Levant, named after 1941 the General Delegate to Syria and Lebanon, was the highest ranking authority representing France in the French-mandated countries of Syria and Lebanon.
+The High Commissioner of the Levant, named after 1941 the General Delegate to Syria and Lebanon, was the highest-ranking authority representing France in the French-mandated countries of Syria and Lebanon.
 Its office was based in Beirut, Lebanon in the Pine Residence and is now the official residence of the French ambassador to Lebanon.
 The office was first held by Henri Gouraud.
 Jean Chiappe should have held office on 24 November 1940 but the aircraft taking him to Lebanon was shot down by mistake by Italian air force taking part in the Battle of Cape Spartivento near Sardinia.
 The pilot, Henri Guillaumet, the other members of the crew including Marcel Reine, the two passengers, Chiappe, his leader of the cabinet, were killed.
-Last to hold office was Étienne Paul-Émile-Marie Beynet which began on 23 January 1944 and ended on 1 September 1946, 5 months after the withdrawal of French forces in Lebanon.
+The last to hold office was Étienne Paul-Émile-Marie Beynet which began on 23 January 1944 and ended on 1 September 1946, 5 months after the withdrawal of French forces in Lebanon.

 Education

-The French mandate promoted French culture and the French language in education.
-English was also common in higher education.
+With the establishment of the Service de l'Instruction Publique (SIP), the Mandate’s institution responsible for overseeing Lebanon’s educational programme, the French authorities actively promoted French culture and the French language within Lebanese education.
 Foreign mission schools were the main institutions for education, providing higher standards of education than under Ottoman administration, with no state-run system.
+Although public educational institutions played a significant role in nation-state building throughout the Mandate era, the SIP contradicted this policy in Lebanon by permitting religious communities to establish their own private schools.

+Personal Status Law

+With the establishment of the Mandate of Greater Lebanon, the personal status of citizens was designated to officially-recognized sects, which altered the political dynamics between the communities residing in the territory and granted legal authority in civil law disputes to sect-based courts.
+The sect-based authority had at times inadvertently both affirmed and conflicted with the borders of Greater Lebanon, within civil legal matters such as divorce, as Linda Sayed argues that members of religious sects who lived outside of Greater Lebanon, which were given legal authority in Greater Lebanon could use its authority to contest legal decisions made in the Mandate territories they resided in such as the Mandate for Palestine.

 Demographics

-The first and only official religious census of Greater Lebanon was carried out in 1932 which concludes that the population is roughly split equality between Muslims and Christians, the largest sects being Maronite Christianity, Sunni Islam and Shia Islam.
+The first and only official religious census of Greater Lebanon was carried out in 1932 and concluded that the population was roughly split equality between Muslims and Christians and that the largest sects were Maronite Christianity, Sunni Islam and Shia Islam.

 In total 785,542 people lived within the boundaries of Greater Lebanon in 1932.